 Results: We deliver on our commitments

 PPI’s business model is based on a not for profit approach.
-Any proceeds over and above basic operating costs are used to fund further research.
+Any proceeds over and above basic operating costs are used to fund further research and or education.